-An island tour is the best way to check out all of the island highlights during your stop in St. Maarten.
-If this is your first visit to St. Maarten, you will be able to get a taste for what the island offers and decide what you would like to explore on future visits.
-We would personally recommend booking a tour with Bernard’s Tours.
+An island tour is the best way to see all of the island highlights and some amazing panoramic vistas during your limited time in St. Maarten.
+If this is your first visit to the island, we would personally recommend a trip with Bernard’s Tours.

-Island tours will include a “border crossing” between the French and the Dutch sides of the island, so be sure to have your camera ready to grab a picture of the obelisk located at the border.
-For nature lovers, St. Maarten has an Iguana Farm and Butterfly Farm to explore the flora and fauna of the island.
+Most island tours will include a “border crossing” between the French and the Dutch sides of the island, so be sure to have your camera ready to grab a picture of this border monument.

-Pic Paradis, located between Grand Case and Marigot, is the highest point on the island and boasts one of a kind views of St. Maarten and neighboring islands.
-Oyster Pond, located at the border of the French and Dutch sides, offers another picturesque view of the marina and St. Barth’s.
+Pic Paradis is located between Grand Case and Marigot on the French side.
+This is the highest point on the island and boasts one of a kind views of St. Maarten and neighboring islands.
+Additionally, Oyster Pond, which is located at the border of the French and Dutch sides, offers another picturesque view of the marina and St. Barth’s.

-This St. Maarten 12 Metre Challenge has been voted the number one excursion in the Caribbean for 10 years, so it rightfully tops our list of the 5 Best Things to Do in St. Maarten on a Cruise.
-We had booked this excursion during our visit to St. Maarten in 2014, but the tour was unfortunately cancelled.
-Hopefully, we will get to experience this adventure in the near future.
+The St. Maarten 12 Metre Challenge has been consistently voted as one of the top shore excursions in the Caribbean.
+So, it rightfully makes our list of the Best Things to Do in St. Maarten on a Cruise.

-If you’ve ever dreamed of racing a yacht, now is your chance of a lifetime.
+If you’ve ever dreamed of racing a yacht, now is your chance.
 During this approximately 3 hour excursion, you can become a member of the “crew”.
-Each member of your sailing team will be assigned a duty, of varying levels of difficulty depending on your desire to actively participate, and then it’s off to the racecourse, going head to head with other racing yachts.
+Each member of your sailing team will be assigned a duty of varying levels of difficulty depending on your desire to actively participate.
+Then, it’s off to the racecourse, going head to head with other racing yachts.